chatwoot/docs/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 Please feel free to suggest any changes.
-See our [contributing guide](https://www.chatwoot.com/docs/contributing-guide) to get started.
+See our [Contributor Guide](https://www.chatwoot.com/docs/contributing-guide) to get started.